Ed-Whyatt/abundant-books-ms-4/README.md

 ## Imagery

 - ### The main images of all the book products are from the [Book covers dataset](https://www.kaggle.com/datasets/lukaanicin/book-covers-dataset) used from [Kaggle.com](https://www.kaggle.com)
-- ### The other images used are the placeholder for if theres no book image in the database and the gray smoke image used in the carousel image.
+- ### The other images used are the placeholder for if there’s no book image in the database and the Gray smoke image used in the carousel image.
     - [Grey smoke image](https://webstockreview.net/pict/getfirst) from [webstockreview.net](https://webstockreview.net/)
     - [Book placeholder](https://pixabay.com/illustrations/a-book-isolated-book-cover-empty-3057902/) from [pixabay.com](https://pixabay.com/)